Thrust Model

 Step 1: Rearrange

-Bring into standard linear form:
+Bring the equation into standard linear form:

 Step 2: Homogeneous Solution